 Mums who travel still want to look and feel good so a travel beauty essentials kit makes a perfect, low cost gift for Mother’s Day or a stocking filler for Christmas.

 Choose a travel beauty essentials set that comes in a reusable bag like this cute Cath Kidston set, rather than a boring and unfriendly plastic pouch.

 Alternatively, grab a gorgeous map print gift bag from Paperchase and fill it with your own travel beauty essentials – the more sustainable the better!

 A mini perfume bottle is the one item I bitterly regretted not bringing on our family gap year.

-I always travel with a tiny vial of my favourite perfume (note husband – Daisy by Marc Jacobs) but somehow left it behind in the U.K. Sometimes you just want to smell nice or have a nice smell around you (think communal toilet on the Trans Siberian Railway).
+I always travel with a tiny vial of my favourite perfume (note to my husband – Daisy by Marc Jacobs – is available in mini size!) but somehow left it behind in the U.K. Sometimes you just want to smell nice or have a nice smell around you (think communal toilet on the Trans Siberian Railway).